Languages of Afghanistan

 Afghanistan is a linguistically diverse nation with upwards of 40 distinct spoken languages.
 Dari and Pashto serve as the two main official languages.
-Dari, historically serving as the regions lingua franca, is a shared language between the country's different ethnic groups.
-While Pashto is the dominant first language in the southern and eastern regions of the country, but is primarily spoken within its own ethnic lines.
+Dari, historically serving as the region’s lingua franca, is a shared language between the country's different ethnic groups.
+While Pashto is the dominant first language in the southern and eastern regions of the country, it is primarily spoken within its own ethnic areas.

-The country's two main official languages, Dari and Pashto are also sister languages, as both are Iranian languages and are part of the larger Indo-European languages family.
+The country's two main official languages, Dari and Pashto, are also sister languages, as both are Iranian languages and are part of the larger Indo-European language family.
 The third largest language, Uzbek, is a Turkic language and is sister to neighboring Turkmen.
 The Turkic languages, along with Balochi, Pashayi, Nuristani, and Pamiri, are the third official languages in areas where the majority speaks them.

-Dari is spoken by over 75% of the population in Afghanistan, followed by Pashto 48%, Uzbek 11%, English 6%, Turkmen 3%, Urdu 3%, Pashayi 1%, Nuristani 1%, Arabic 1%, and Balochi 1% (2020 est).
-Data represents the most widely-spoken languages; shares sum to more than 100% because there is much bilingualism in the country and because respondents were allowed to select more than one language.
+Dari is spoken by over 75% of the population in Afghanistan, followed by Pashto (48%), Uzbek (11%), English (6%), Turkmen (3%), Urdu (3%), Pashayi (1%), Nuristani (1%), Arabic (1%), and Balochi (1%) (2020 est).

-Minor languages include: Ashkunu, Gujari, Kamkata-vari, Wasi-wari, Tregami, Kalasha-ala, Pamiri (Shughni, Munji, Ishkashimi and Wakhi), Brahui, Arabic, Pashai, Kyrgyz, and Punjabi.
+Minor languages include: Ashkunu, Gujari, Kamkata-vari, Wasi-wari, Tregami, Kalasha-ala, Pamiri (Shughni, Munji, Ishkashimi, and Wakhi), Brahui, Arabic, Pashai, Kyrgyz, and Punjabi.
 In Afghanistan the Indo Aryan languages like Sindhi, Gujari, Urdu, and Punjabi are spoken by 24,000, 18,850, 15,990, and 12,200 respectively.
-Linguist Harald Haarmann believes that Afghanistan is home to more than 40 minor languages, with around 200 different dialects.
+Linguist Harald Haarmann believes that Afghanistan is home to more than 40 minor languages with around 200 different dialects.

 Overview

-Many local languages are dialects and/or endangered.
-Dari, which is just another name for Persian, as a shared language between multiple ethnic groups in the country, has, historically, served as a lingua franca between different groups in the region, and is the most widely understood language in the country.
+Many local languages are dialects or endangered.
+Dari, a variant of Persian, acts as a shared language between multiple ethnic groups in the country; it has historically served as a lingua franca between different groups in the region, and is the most widely understood language in the country.

-The Persian or Dari language functions as the nation's lingua franca and is the native tongue of several of Afghanistan's ethnic groups including the Tajiks, Hazaras, and Aimaqs.
+The Dari language functions as the nation's lingua franca and is the native tongue of several of Afghanistan's ethnic groups including the Tajiks, Hazaras, and Aimaqs.
 Pashto is the native tongue of the Pashtuns, the dominant ethnic group in Afghanistan.
 Due to Afghanistan's multi-ethnic character, multilingualism is a common phenomenon.

 The exact figures about the size and composition of the various ethnolinguistic groups are unavailable since no systematic census has been held in Afghanistan in decades.
 The table below displays estimates of the major languages spoken in Afghanistan per sample statistics: